lucapette/deloominator/docs/user-manual.md

 ![playgroud mockup](/docs/img/playground.png)

-Running a query in the playground has two possible outcomes:
+Running a query in the playground has four possible outcomes:

+- Error
+  There is a problem with the query.
+- No data display
+  The query is fine but there are no data to return.
+- Chart display
+  `deluminator` chose to display the data as a chart.
+Please refer to [this document](/docs/charts.md) for further imformation.
 - Raw data display
-- Chart display

-### Dealing with raw data

-### Charts
+  `deluminator` will use this option only if there is no way to display the data as a chart.

 ## Q&A